 What Is a Lisfranc Injury?

-The midfoot area is comprised of joints and ligaments.
-Specialized ligaments hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
-When the ligaments, joints or bones in this area are injured, they may shift out of place, making the arch unstable.
+Specialized ligaments in the midfoot hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
+When the ligaments, joints, or bones in this area are injured, they may shift out of place, making the arch unstable.

 If the bones or ligaments are injured in a way that causes them to shift out of their normal positions, Lisfranc surgery may be necessary to restore the anatomy of the foot.
 Surgery may involve the placement of plates and screws that may need to be removed later, once the bones and ligaments have healed.

 Recovery from Lisfranc surgery depends on the severity of the injury.
-Most patients will be in a non-weightbearing cast for six weeks, followed by six weeks in a walking boot.
+Most patients will be in a non-weightbearing cast for 6 weeks, followed by 6 weeks in a walking boot.
 Physical therapy may be needed to strengthen the foot and ankle and help regain walking ability.
-Return to maximal function, running and sports can take up to one year.
+Return to maximal function, running, and sports can take up to one year.

 Risks and Complications

-How can I tell if it's a sprain or a Lisfranc injury?
+How can I tell if I have a sprain or a Lisfranc injury?

 How soon can I get back to normal activity after a Lisfranc injury or surgery?

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute